xal9wiii4ik/bot_store_with_django_admin/README.md

 # bot_store_with_django_admin
-Bot(online store) with admin panel on django and with custom celery using all the beauty of asyncio.
+Bot(online store) with admin panel on django and with custom celery using all the beauty of asyncio and states.

 When user press start he waiting when u add him from admin panel.
 You can add product on django admin panel and send mailing with products or product to users from admin panel.